cs320-wisc/f22/p1/README.md

 1. analyze the history of this project: https://github.com/pallets/flask.
 We'll eventually learn how to use the flask module to build web applications -- for now we'll just analyze changes to the codebase over time.
 2. measure how long various Pandas operations take

 We have a copy of the flask repo in `flask.zip`.
 Run `unzip flask.zip`.
-If `apt` is not installed, follow the suggestion in the error message to install it.
+If `unzip` is not installed, follow the suggestion in the error message to install it.
 If that doesn't work because you don't have admin permissions, re-run the suggested command with `sudo` in front of the suggestion (that runs the command as the super/root/admin user).

 ### Q25: what is the first line of output from `git log` when run in the `flask` repo directory?